 Integrative and Climate-sensitive Land Use in Central Asia Challenges Central Asia is characterized by a diversity of ecosystems across arid regions and high mountains.
 Natural resources such as pastures, forests and wildlife are being overused.
 Climate change is further reducing all ecosystem services, increasing degradation of natural resources and damaging productive infrastructures.
 The Regional Programme on Integrative and Climate-sensitive Land Use in Central Asia (ILUCA) operates in five countries on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ).
-The project duration: 03.2021 - 12.2025.
-Total budget: up to €11 million.
+The project duration: 03.2021 - 12.2026.
+Total budget: up to €17 million.
 Services and Modes of Delivery Improving policies, strategies, and laws on integrative land use approaches The programme team and experts provide expertise and moderation services on specific relevant topics.
 Respective working groups in the countries improved their knowledge and capacities.
-Improving access to climate finance in Kyrgyzstan and Taiikistan National Designated Autorities (NDA) in Kyrgyzstan and Tajikistan improve their capacities, business processes, enhance crosssectoral coordination and develop strategies to identify, prioritise and implement high-quality climate projects for inclusive and sustainable development.
+Improving access to climate finance in Kyrgyzstan and Tajikistan National Designated Autorities (NDA) in Kyrgyzstan and Tajikistan improve their capacities, business processes, enhance cross-sectoral coordination and develop strategies to identify, prioritise and implement high-quality climate projects for inclusive and sustainable development.
 Piloting and subsequently scaling-up innovative approaches in communities Facilitating exchanges of information about experiences and best practices in the region Key actors from governments, civil society, academia and the private sector use existing regional networks to exchange and learn about integrative land use approaches.
 For example, the Interstate Commission on Sustainable Development (ICSD) works on integrating eco-friendly land use issues into dialogues with national partner organizations through the Regional Environmental Programme for Sustainable Development in Central Asia (REP4SD).
 Partner organisations improve their capacities on monitoring and reporting on international development initiatives (e.g. Bonn Challenge, Land Degradation Neutrality (LDN) Initiative of the UNCCD and the Nationally Determined Contributions (NDC) under UNFCCC).
 In Uzbekistan, improving staff capacity in protected areas (PAs), including national parks, has accelerated the creation of transborder protected areas.
 Objective Integrated land use approaches are better mainstreamed in Central Asian countries.
-Selected Results and Impacts monitoring and evaluation system of REP4SD on the territory of the State Forest Enterprise of Tajikistan enhanced their knowledge and skills in developing strategies on transboundary conservation
+Selected Results and Impacts

-Agroforestry and functional zoning guidelines on the territory of the State Forest Fund of Kyrgyzstan
+Agroforestry and functional zoning guidelines on the territory of the State Forest Fund of Kyrgyzstan forest land restoration models in Uzbekistan